fullstack-67/pf-deploy/README.md

-# Note: This version allow multiple instances of apps to be run on the same VM.
+# Note: This version allow multiple instances of the app to be deployed on the same VM.

 # Get started